whria78/can/README.md

 ## 1. Download CAN5600 / CAN2000 / LESION130k datasets ##

-This repository contains only the download URLs of datasets.
-The zipped archived can be requested by email (whria78@gmail.com)
+This repository only contains the download URLs of datasets.
+The zipped archives can be requested by email (whria78@gmail.com).

 Please check dependencies.
 ```.bash